blue-forest/kiwi-bundle-react/README.md

 For Android builds, [Java](https://openjdk.java.net) and [Android Studio](https://developer.android.com/studio/index.html) are required

-Far iOS builds, you need to have Xcode installed on your Mac
+For iOS builds, you need to have Xcode installed on your Mac

 Optionally, in replacement of `npm`, you can install `yarn` by running `npm install -g yarn`